IPad (1st generation): Software

+However, the first-generation iPad did not receive this update due to hardware limitations, making iOS 5.1.1 the last update officially available for the device.

 Hardware

 The first-generation iPad features an Apple A4 SoC, which comprises a 1 GHz processor, 256 MB of RAM and a PowerVR SGX535 GPU.
 There are four physical switches on the iPad, including a home button near the display that returns the user to the main menu, and three plastic physical switches on the sides: wake/sleep and volume up/down, plus a software-controlled switch whose function has changed with software updates.
 Originally the switch locked the screen to its current orientation, but iOS 4.2 changed it to a mute switch, moving the rotation lock function to an onscreen menu.
 In the iOS 4.3 update, a setting was added to allow the user to specify whether the side switch was used for rotation lock or mute.
 Unlike its successors, the first-generation iPad has no cameras.

 The iPad's touchscreen display is a 1,024 by 768 pixel, 7.75 × 5.82 in liquid crystal display (diagonal 9.7 in), with fingerprint- and scratch-resistant glass.
 As a result of the device's screen dimensions and resolution, the screen has a pixel density of 132 ppi.
 The display responds to other sensors: an ambient light sensor to adjust screen brightness and a 3-axis accelerometer to sense the iPad's orientation and switch between portrait and landscape modes.
 Unlike the iPhone and iPod Touch's built-in applications, which work in 3 orientations (portrait, landscape-left and landscape-right), the iPad's built-in applications support screen rotation in all four orientations, including upside-down.
 Consequently, the device has no intrinsic "native" orientation; only the relative position of the home button changes.

 The iPad was equipped with 16 GB, 32 GB, or 64 GB (1 GB = 1 billion bytes) of solid-state (flash) storage for program and data storage.
 Furthermore, the device was available with two connectivity options: Wi-Fi only or Wi-Fi and 3G.
 Unlike its successors, the Wi-Fi + 3G variant of the first-generation iPad could only support carriers that utilized GSM/UMTS standards and was not compatible with CDMA networks; however, like its successors, assisted GPS services are supported.
 Bluetooth was also available on all models.

 The weight of the first-generation iPad varied, dependent upon the connectivity options chosen.
 The Wi-Fi only variant weighs 1.5 lb whereas the variant with Wi-Fi + 3G weighs 1.6 lb.
 Its dimensions, however, are identical across the entire range of variants, measuring 9.56×7.47×0.5 in (243×190×13 mm).